 Farm Service Agency County Committee Elections Underway

 Producers must participate or cooperate in an FSA program to be eligible to vote in the county committee election.
 A cooperating producer is someone who has provided information about their farming or ranching operation but may not have applied or received FSA program benefits.
-Also, for County Committee elections, producers who are not of legal voting age, but supervise and conduct the farming operations of an entire farm, are eligible to vote.
+Additionally, producers who are not of legal voting age but supervise and conduct farming operations for an entire farm are eligible to vote in these elections.

 Producers can find out if their LAA is up for election and if they are eligible to vote by contacting their local FSA county office.
 Eligible voters who do not receive a ballot in the mail can request one from their local FSA county office.
-To find your local USDA Service Center, visit farmers.gov/service-locator.
-Visit fsa.usda.gov/elections for more information.
+Visit farmers.gov/service-locator to find your local USDA Service Center and fsa.usda.gov/elections for more information.

 Urban and Suburban County Committees

 The 2018 Farm Bill directed USDA to establish county committees specifically focused on urban agriculture.